-The rationale for the least-squares criterion emerges from a simple Bayesian viewpoint.
+The conceptual reason for the least-squares criterion emerges from a Bayesian viewpoint.

-Let's say that the a priori probability that a given set of model parameters B is correct is given by p(B) (i.e., p(B) expresses our initial guess about the model), and we want to refine our knowledge by determining p(B|Y), i.e., the probability that the model parameters are B, given our observations Y.
+Let's say that the a priori probability that a given set of model parameters B is correct is given by p(B), i.e., p(B) expresses our initial guess about the model.
+We want to use the data to refine our knowledge.
+That is, we want to dermine p(B|Y), i.e., the probability that the model parameters are B, given our observations Y.